 How many AP exams should I take?
 When should I take them?

 CA encourages students to engage in sensible and strategic standardized testing.
 With respect to AP exams, this means taking exams only if and when the subject matter significantly overlaps with what a student has learned in class.
-While CA does not teach the College Board’s AP syllabi, a few courses (e.g., calculus, statistics, comp sci, music theory, and some advanced-level science and language classes) cover a portion of AP test material.
-A student who has performed well in one of these classes and is truly interested in the subject matter may choose to spend a modest amount of time studying independently in order to sit for an AP exam.
+While CA does not teach the College Board’s AP syllabi, a few courses (e.g., calculus, advanced statistics, comp sci, music theory, advanced physics, and some advanced-level language classes) cover a portion of AP test material.
+A student who has performed well these classes and is truly interested in the subject matter may choose to spend a modest amount of time studying independently in order to sit for an AP exam.
 We strongly discourage students from taking an AP exam if extensive independent preparation will be required; students are better served by focusing on their academic coursework and earning strong grades.
 Grades are far more important in the admissions process than AP exam scores.

 OK, but how do I know if I am a candidate for taking an AP exam?

 If a student is enrolled in one of the courses mentioned above, and has done well, s/he should speak with the teacher.
 Teachers are an excellent resource; they can provide good advice about a student’s exam readiness and what s/he will need to study independently in order to achieve a 4 or 5.
 If you have performed well in a class that covers a great deal of the material on the AP exam, it could be a good idea to take the exam.
 Generally speaking, it is unusual for freshmen and sophomores to take AP exams, as they are rarely enrolled in advanced-level courses.